screwdriver-cd/guide/docs/cluster-management/kubernetes.md

 # Setting Up a Screwdriver Cluster on AWS using Kubernetes
+We'll go over how to set up a Screwdriver cluster on AWS using Kubernetes, Github, and a Postgres database.
 You can setup a Screwdriver cluster using [Kubernetes](http://kubernetes.io/docs/whatisk8s/).

 ## Screwdriver cluster
 A Screwdriver cluster consists of a Kubernetes cluster running the Screwdriver API.
-The Screwdriver API modifies Screwdriver tables in DynamoDB.
+The Screwdriver API modifies Screwdriver tables in AWS RDS.

 ![Cluster setup architecture](./assets/cluster-setup-architecture.png)